nnarct/.github/profile/README.md

 [CPE KMUTT Student Union](https://github.com/cpe-kmutt-student) is a GitHub organization to develop software/hardware for the Activities organized by students of the [Department of Computer Engineering, KMUTT](https://cpe.kmutt.ac.th/).

-For the main purpose, it is to collect repositories in one place, and to make it easier to manage and search repositories for the next generation of CPE KMUTT students.
+The main purpose of the union is to gather KMUTT-involved repositories in one place, and to make managing and searching such repositories easier for the next generation of KMUTT CPE students.

 ### 🖐️ Joining our union

-If you are a **[Computer Engineering](https://cpe.kmutt.ac.th/)** student of [**KMUTT**](https://kmutt.ac.th/) and interest to join our union to drive all campus-related activities software/hardware.
+If you are a **[Computer Engineering](https://cpe.kmutt.ac.th/)** student of [**KMUTT**](https://kmutt.ac.th/) and want to join our union to drive all campus-related activities software/hardware.
   - You can follow this [invitation guideline](https://github.com/cpe-kmutt-student/invitation#readme).